sebinthomas/pyvarnam/README.md

 ```
 python test.py
 ```
 Currently pyvarnam has only been tested in Debian.
-If you find any bugs or would like to suggest some other changes, feel free to contact me.
+If you find any bugs or would like to suggest some other changes, report the issue here or feel free to contact me.

+##### License & Contact

+This project is licensed under the MIT License.
+For more info, see LICENSE.txt Copyright (c) 2015 Sebin Thomas

+You could contact me at me(at)sebin(dot)in or I'm @stc043 on twitter.